microsoft/pxt/docs/translate.md

 ## Tips and guidance

+### Publishing new translations

+Once a translation is approved by a proofreader it is published to the "live" website for MakeCode.com or the target editor.
+There's a scheduled process which checks for new translations in Crowdin and brings them down to the website serving a MakeCode editor.
+There is a period of delay from when a new translation is approved and when it will appear on the site.
+This is generally between 10 - 30 minutes.

 ### Live Translations

 To test your changes "live", use **beta** build and the ``?liveforcelang=CODE`` hash argument where ``CODE`` is your language ISO code.
 For example, to see the french translations: